 Molly Johnson – Summertime

 Ella Fitzgerald, Norah Jones, Miles Davis… There are so many great versions of this Gershwin jazz standard.
-With the Kensington Market Jazz Festival coming up in mid-September, why not play founder Molly Johnson’s excellent rendition?
+The Kensington Market Jazz Festival is going virtual this year, but while we wait, why not play founder Molly Johnson’s excellent rendition of this wonderful tune?

 Triodes – Black Disciples

 This Toronto band doesn’t play around town often enough, but that never prevents me from playing their Chunked album all summer long.
 Paul Neufeld, Michael and Roberto Occhipinti, Don Pham and guest saxman Jeff Coffin created a perfect record, and this track has a jazz-meets-reggae bent that is perfect for chilling in your backyard or at the cottage.